 How to Plot Histograms by Group using Pandas:

-Now, Pandas hist() have more parameters than column that we can work with.
+Now, Pandas hist() have more parameters than the column parameter.
 In this section, we are going to create a histogram by gender.
 We will accomplish this by using the by argument:

 In the histogram above, we grouped by gender.
 It is also possible to group the dataframe, before plotting, using Pandas groupby().